hack2skill/intel-oneAPI/README.md

 This library uses C++/C and the CMake build system.

 ## Step-by-Step Code Execution Instructions:
-Just type make to compile and then run 'prog_name' to run program
+Just type make to compile and then run 'deeplearn' to run program

 ## What I Learned:
 Mostly about the FFT algorithm and its implementation details.
 Already studied fft in college and hence was easier.
 There still were nuances to understand.
 The theory behind eigen